Nacogdoches, Texas

-Nacogdoches (/ˌnækəˈdoʊtʃᵻs/ NAK-ə-DOH-chis) is a city in East Texas and the county seat of Nacogdoches County, Texas, United States.
-The 2020 U.S. census recorded the city's population at 32,147.
+Nacogdoches (/ˌnæk.ə.ˈdoʊ.tʃᵻs/, NAK-ə-DOH-chis) is a city in East Texas and the county seat of Nacogdoches County, Texas, United States.
+As of the 2020 census, Nacogdoches had a population of 32,147.
 Stephen F. Austin State University is located in Nacogdoches and specializes in forestry and agriculture.
 Nacogdoches is also known as "The Oldest Town in Texas".
 Its sister city is Natchitoches, Louisiana.

 History

 Early years

 Evidence of settlement in the area dates back to 10,000 years ago.
 Nacogdoches is on or near the site of Nevantin, the primary village of the Nacogdoche tribe of Caddo Indians.

 The name, Nacogdoches, originates from the Caddo-speaking Native American tribe "Nacogdoche", and the area remained a Caddo Indian settlement until the early 19th century.
 In 1716, Spain established a mission there, Misión Nuestra Señora de Guadalupe, the first European construction in the area.
 The "town" of Nacogdoches got started after the French had vacated the region (1760s, following the French and Indian War), and Spanish officials decided that maintaining the mission was too costly.
 In 1772, they ordered all settlers in the area to move to San Antonio.
 Some were eager to escape the wilderness, but others had to be forced from their homes by soldiers.
 It was one of the original European settlements in the region, populated by Adaeseños from Fort Los Adaes.